 A cybercriminal can easily plant a malware along with the attached work file via email or other file-sharing platforms.
 Impersonating an authorized persona through email with an attached unwanted file can jeopardize your systems.

-What To Do: McAfee listed down a few file types in detecting malwares.
+What To Do: McAfee listed down a few file types in detecting malware.
 It is advised not to download files with the extensions such as: .exe, .scr, .lnk, .vbs, .dll, .bin, and .cmd.

 3. Be watchful of all software downloads and installs

-Be mindful and sceptical in every software downloads — regardless if a program looks legitimate.
+Be mindful and skeptical in every software downloads — regardless if a program looks legitimate.
 Try not to be all too trustful because the software’s intended purpose is not always the case.